AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 To update the App Name and sharing settings for the mobile app, follow these steps

 1. Select the Safe Workplace App on the list of apps.
-Click on the Settings option on the main navigation menu on the top left navigation
+Click the Settings option on the main navigation menu on the top left navigation

 2. The App settings form will open on the right side of the screen.